 When the music festival season approaches each year, music enthusiast love to speculate about which artist will appear on the bill.
 After all the speculation, rumors start to post online leading music festival lovers contemplating.

 With the rumored Woodstock 50th Anniversary around the corner, multiple names have been thrown around as who would appear at the epic anniversary show, but there is one thing different about this show from all the others.
-With all the hype that surrounds Woodstock, artist are starting to add to the rumors by saying they want to be a part of it.
+With all the hype that surrounds Woodstock, artists are starting to add to the rumors by saying they want to be a part of it.

 The first artist to throw his hat into the ring is Carlos Santana.
 Being part of the original lineup, the Grammy award winning classic rock icon has recently stated that he was more excited to revisit the 1969 festival than the 20th anniversary of his smash hit album Supernatural.
 Santana wants in so bad, that he has even contacted original Woodstock co-founder Michael Lang.
 Santana stated: “We’ve talked to Michael Lang, but we don’t know if he has secured a place.
 If they invite me, I’m in.”